wo3kie/hft-dojo/README.md

 - **flat_queue** - A fixed‑capacity, array‑based queue with a linked‑list structure.
 It is designed for scenarios where the maximum number of elements is known in advance, and it provides fast enqueue and dequeue operations without dynamic memory allocation.

-  - **flat_queue** - uses a sentinel node to manage the queue, which simplifies the logic and allows for efficient insertions and deletions.
+  - **flat_queue** - uses a sentinel node to manage the queue, for branchless insertions and deletions.
 It maintains a free list of available slots, which enables it to reuse memory efficiently without fragmentation.

   - **flat_queue_oa** - An open‑addressing variant of the flat queue.
-It uses a different approach to manage free slots, which can be more efficient in certain scenarios, especially when slot ids can be cached.
+It uses a different approach to manage free slots, which can be more efficient in certain scenarios, especially when slot ids can't be cached.

 - **gdb_utils** - GDB helpers for inspecting the internal state of the data structures in this repository.